pluralonline/plural-woocommerce-plugin/readme.md

 **Steps to Integrate**

-1. First, download the extension files from the download link.
+1. Download the extension files from the download link.
 This
     > will typically be in the form of a zip file.

 2. The Plugin can be installed in two ways: